Previewing the NCAA Final Four matchups

 How they got here: Winners of a national championship two years ago, Villanova returned to the Final Four by beating Radford, Alabama, West Virginia and Texas Tech out of the East Regional, having all four games decided by double digits.
 Kansas exorcised some of its recent Elite Eight demons by taking out Duke in overtime in the Midwest Regional final, after eliminating Penn, Seton Hall and Clemson.

-Outlook: Two of the nation’s best teams in terms of offensive efficiency, the Wildcats and Jayhawks shoot and score better than most teams.
-And yet it might be this simple: If the Kansas trio of Devonte’ Graham, Svi Mykhailiuk and Malik Newman are hot from distance, the Jayhawks will advance.
+Outlook: For as much as it wouldn’t surprise folks to see the opening game end in the 50s, odds suggest the second semifinal will make the scoreboard operator work a lot harder.
+Two of the nation’s best teams in terms of offensive efficiency, the Wildcats and Jayhawks shoot and score better than most teams.
+And yet it might be this simple: If the Kansas trio of Devonte Graham, Svi Mykhailiuk and Malik Newman are hot from distance, the Jayhawks will advance.
 Villanova needs to defend the 3-point line from the opening tip and run as many Kansas shooters off it, because the Wildcats have proven they don’t necessarily need to match teams on 3s to win.
 Far from it.
 Villanova is the better all-around team.
 Better off the bounce.
 Better at attacking the rim.
+The Wildcats not only can shoot it from all five spots but also drive it from all five.
+They switch all screens defensively and can match up with big and small lineups.
+Kansas is a difficult guard because it spreads opponents out so much and finds easy scores off countless back-door lobs to the likes of sophomore center Udoka Azubuike, but you would think Villanova coach Jay Wright will figure out something to control all that weaving and constant balls screens.
 Edge: Villanova.

 Matchup to watch: Graham against Jalen Brunson.
-Not often will a game offer a head-to-head battle between consensus first-team All-America point guards.
-Brunson, a junior, arguably is the nation’s most dominant player in that he not only shoots 40 percent on 3s but also plays through the post.
-Graham, a senior, is just as clutch and is terrific at initiating the pick-and-roll.
+Not often will any game, much less one at the Final Four, offer a head-to-head battle between consensus first-team All-America point guards.
+The junior Brunson is arguably the nation’s most dominant player in that he not only shoots 40 percent on 3s but also plays through the post.
+No one controls a game better.
+The senior Graham is just as clutch and is terrific at initiating the pick-and-roll.
+Neither could prove to be first-round NBA draft picks come June, but for this big a stage in college, you couldn’t ask for a better individual showdown.
 Edge: Villanova.

 Who must play great for Villanova to win: Mikal Bridges.
 The junior wing (17.8 ppg, 5.4 rpg) is one of the best at igniting all those mini runs that allow Villanova to first build a lead and then grow it in the second half.
 He’s as versatile a player as the Final Four has, teasing you into extending on his jumper and then driving past you for scores.